 Can MFin students enroll in any of the MIT Sloan Certificates?

-Yes, students are able to enroll and earn a certificate in one of the following three options while pursuing the MFin degree: Business Analytics, Healthcare or Sustainability.
+Yes, students are able to enroll and earn a certificate in the following options while pursuing the MFin degree: Business Analytics, Digital Product Management, Enterprise Management, Entrepreneurship and Innovation, Healthcare or Sustainability.

 What are your admissions criteria and what do you look for in a candidate?